 How it works

-Reducing red tape for healthcare provider organisations and improving the quality of healthcare service information throughout the healthcare ecosystem.
+Provider Connect Australia™ reduces red tape for healthcare provider organisations and improves the quality of healthcare service information throughout the healthcare ecosystem.

 "By providing this national service, the Agency can improve the quality and reliability of healthcare service details in directories and other services, including Medicare, and significantly reduce the administrative burden on healthcare organisations,"